-This accelerated track is intended for working professionals who want to achieve a management degree in a shorter time frame. but with an opportunity to participate in short study-abroad sessions that provide an immersive opportunity to network with other professionals globally.
-Current study-abroad opportunities include Barcelona, Spain, Geneva, Switzerland, London, United Kingdom, Strasbourg, France, and New York City, United States.
+The Accelerated Master of Business Administration is intended for working professionals who want to achieve a business degree in as little as 12 months.
+This option offers the opportunity to participate in short study-abroad sessions or complete an internship.
+These experiences provide an immersive opportunity to network with other professionals globally.